BellowingMeadows/BellowingMeadows/README.md

 * Loading attribute (loading="eager") which fixed the bug on my hero image for a few Android devices was found on this [GitHub repository](https://github.com/scott-little/lazyload) by [Scott Little](https://github.com/scott-little).

-* Information on how to remove the built-in SoundCloud iframe overlay on mobile devices (thus fixing a UX issue) was found on [this stack overlow page](https://stackoverflow.com/questions/39625513/soundcloud-embedded-player-on-mobile) on the answer posted by [Markus](https://stackoverflow.com/users/9507413/markus).
+* Information on how to remove the built-in SoundCloud iframe overlay on mobile devices (thus fixing a UX issue) was found on [this stack overflow page](https://stackoverflow.com/questions/39625513/soundcloud-embedded-player-on-mobile) on the answer posted by [Markus](https://stackoverflow.com/users/9507413/markus).

 A huge thank you to the following for their help and feedback during the development of this project:

 * Izi Thexton for the incredible hero image.
 * The Slack community at the Code Institute for their invaluable user feedback.
 * My tutor Aaron Sinnott for helpful advice at various stages.
-* All of the my friends who took time to test the website once it was deployed.
+* All of my friends who took time to test the website once it was deployed.